New way to pay more than a "token" gesture - NZ Herald

-In this opinion piece, Megan Simons, Head of Products and Innovation, Mastercard Australia, looks at the latest innovation protecting our payments.
+In this opinion piece, Megan Simons, Head of Products and Innovation, Mastercard Australasia, looks at the latest innovation protecting our payments.
 "Tokenisation" is the new force in safe & convenient payments.

 "Tokenisation" is the new force in safe & convenient payments.